 So many employees want to be entrepreneurs.
 Why not let them be entrepreneurs at your company?
-Develop corporate innovative program to foster entrepreneurship within your employer day, launch new products and new company, keep your best employees, and become hyper innovative!
+A corporate innovation program allows you to get the best out of your employees and create a culture of innovation and disruption.
+Launch new products, keep your best employees, and grow revenue.

 What does an Entrepreneur in Residence (EIR) do?

-- Leads lunch and learn seminars with entrepreneur curriculum
+- Leads lunch and learn seminars with curriculum related to launching new products and innovating within a company

 - Helps craft pitches for the company to consider investing in

-- Shows you how to avoid overconfidence and gut decisions and make disciplined investments in innovation
+- Works with the executive team to avoid overconfidence and make disciplined investments in innovation

-The market rewards innovative companies (Christensen study – Innovators DNA).
+According to Clayton Christensen, the market rewards innovative companies.
 More innovative companies have higher multiples and valuations.

-One of the key benefits of the Agile Startup Innovation/Disruption group is that we can communicate with external stakeholders (customers, users, vendors, etc.) to solicit new ideas and inspiration for your corporate innovation initiative.
+One of the key benefits of working with us is that we can objectively communicate with external stakeholders (customers, users, vendors, etc.) to solicit new ideas and inspiration for your corporate innovation initiative.

 Innovation has to be very carefully nurtured.
 Is it easy to get caught up in the day-to-day execution of the core business, and it is also easy to ignore ideas that could be profound.
 This is especially true when the new ideas conflict with establish norms.
 This is part of the reason why it’s so hard to disrupt yourself.